The Postman (film)

 The Postman is a 1997 American epic post-apocalyptic adventure film produced and directed by Kevin Costner, who plays the lead role.
 The screenplay was written by Eric Roth and Brian Helgeland, based on David Brin's 1985 book of the same name.
 The film also features Will Patton, Larenz Tate, Olivia Williams, James Russo, and Tom Petty.
 Set in a post-apocalyptic neo-Western United States in the then near-future year of 2013, the film follows an unnamed nomad who, after finding a United States Postal Service uniform, unwittingly sparks a movement to restore the United States that challenges the rule of a tyrannical warlord.

-Released on Christmas 1997 by Warner Bros., The Postman was panned by critics, who criticized the performances, screenplay, direction, long runtime, and Costner's decision to cast himself in the film.
+Released on December 25, 1997 by Warner Bros., The Postman was panned by critics, who criticized the performances, screenplay, direction, long runtime, and Costner's decision to cast himself in the film.
 The film grossed $30 million worldwide against a budget of $80 million.
 It was nominated for three Saturn Awards and won all five of its Golden Raspberry Award nominations, including Worst Picture.